FREE BATTERY CHECK

 We’ve been supplying and fitting Exide batteries for over a decade and believe they deliver the perfect balance in being very high quality yet affordable.

-We stock a wide range of Exide batteries to suit a variety of vehicles.
-All Exide batteries come with a 4 year guarantee as standard.
+All Exide batteries come with a 4-year guarantee as standard.

 If you’d like a quote on an Exide battery for your vehicle please contact our team with your requirements and registration number.